openaps/docs/docs/docs/Customize-Iterate/autotune.md

 If you get the error `ERROR: API_SECRET is not set when calling oref0-autotune.sh` and autotune won't run, try this (note: as of oref 0.5.5, this error has been downgraded to a warning as this will only prevent autotune from running if you have "locked down" your NS to prevent anonymous read access):

 1. Log into your VM
-2. At the command promot, type `cd /etc/` and hit enter
+2. At the command prompt, type `cd /etc/` and hit enter
 2. Type `sudo nano environment` and hit enter
 3. You are now editing the `environment` file.
 Add a new line to the file that says:  `API_SECRET=yourAPIsecret` (Note - replace "yourAPIsecret" with your own)
 4. Hit CTRL-O and enter to save the changes to the file